sanjanastyles/Library/README.md

 - Provides a method to display information about the book.

 ### 2. User
-- Represents a user with attributes like username, password, and borrowed_log (log of borrowed books).
+- Represents a user with attributes like username, hashed_password, and borrowed_log (log of borrowed books).
-- Provides methods to display the borrowed books log.
+- Provides methods to securely handle passwords, display the borrowed books log.

 ### 3. Library
 - Manages the collection of books and user accounts.